Antimima turneriana (L.Bolus) H.E.K.Hartmann

 Antimima evoluta is a small, succulent shrub that forms a compact, caespitose cushion with densely, compressed leaves and bear small, purple flowers.
-Stem is short, basally branched with the remnants of old dry leaves.
-Paired leaves are semi-globose, silvery-green, waxed, up to 0.2 inch (0.5 cm) long and in about the same in diameter.
+The stem is short, basally branched with the remnants of old dry leaves.
+Paired leaves are semi-globose, silvery-green, waxed, up to 0.2 inch (0.5 cm) long and about the same in diameter.
 Flowers are tiny, daisy-like and up to 0.6 inch (1.5 cm) in diameter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Mesembs are mostly adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
 This leads to or allows plants which are not especially large and sometimes very small, and affects the way they need to be treated in cultivation.

 The basics of care are very simple, with free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 Yet the difficulties are endless, trying to adapt to the Mesembs' own adaptability and to follow their growth habits in your particular conditions.

 These plants require a loam-based compost with the addition of extra drainage material such as horticultural grit or perlite.
 They all like good light conditions and plenty of ventilation.

 Some are relatively cold-hardy and can even survive mild winters outside.
 Most will survive temperatures down to the freezing point.
 There are some Mesembs which begin to grow in the fall as the temperature drops and the days get shorter.

 Learn more at How to Grow and Care for Mesembs.